guptap10/GIT-EXPS/exp8/exp8_readme.md

 2.)
 To make a matrix by taking number of rows and column from user and do their addition and multiplication.

+3.)
+To add the diagonal elements of the matrix.

+4.)
+To make the transpose of a matrix.

 # Theory
 An array is a type of data structure used to store the collection of the same data type items held at contiguous memory locations.
 Arrays can be one-dimensional or multidimensional based on the number of directions in which the array can grow.
 In this article, we will study multidimensional arrays such as two-dimensional arrays and three-dimensional arrays.